alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

 Things that need to remain in our CDN (but become easier to implement/maintain if we later migrate to Compute@Edge):

+- Access control (this _must_ happen at the CDN layer, where caching takes place):
+  - IP allowlisting on staging and production EKS[^ip-allowlist]
+  - Requiring HTTP Basic auth on integration[^http-basic-1][^http-basic-2] (unless the user's IP is in the allowlist[^http-basic-allowlist])
+  - IP denylisting[^ip-denylist]
+    - This functionality is currently unused (the dictionary that the denylist is read from is empty), but it exists in case we ever need to quickly block IP addresses (for example, during an incident).
+  - JA3 denylisting[^ja3-1][^ja3-2]
 - Require authentication for Fastly `PURGE` requests[^purge-auth]
   - This doesn't need parity on Cloudfront
 - Sorting query string params[^sort-query] and removing Google Analytics campaign params[^remove-utm] to improve cache hit rate